Pascal273/EPIC_Events_RestAPI/README.md

 6. Open your terminal.
 7. Navigate to the folder that contains the `manage.py` and `requirements.txt` files
 8. Create your Virtual Environment by running the command: `python -m venv venv`
-9. Activate the Environment by running:
+9. Activate the environment by running:
  `venv\Scripts\activate.bat` (Windows)
  or `venv\Scripts\activate.ps1` (Powershell)
  or `source venv/bin/activate` (OS)
-10. Install the Requirements by running the command: `pip install -r requirements.txt`
+10. Install the requirements by running the command: `pip install -r requirements.txt`

 # How to run the program: